Flow-Launcher/Flow.Launcher.Plugin.PythonTemplate/README.md

 pip install -r requirements.txt
 ```

+#### plugin.json

+The file that Flow uses to incorporate your plugin to the plugin manifest list.
+See [https://github.com/Flow-Launcher/Flow.Launcher.Plugin.PythonTemplate/tree/master#commands.py].

+### :wrench: Config File

+#### .env

+User config file.
+Currently sets the language for the plugin.
+The user will need to manually edit this once the plugin is installed to change the language (if you have localized the plugin.
+See [https://github.com/Flow-Launcher/Flow.Launcher.Plugin.PythonTemplate/tree/master#open_file_folder-commands.py]).

-### :open_file_folder: babel.cfg
+#### babel.cfg

 Babel config file showing where to look for strings that can be translated.

-### :open_file_folder: plugin\\extensions.py

-Currently used for localization and shouldn't need to be edited unless you change where the localization files are stored.

-### :open_file_folder: plugin\\settings.py

-Edit this file to add in information for your plugin that is used throughout the code.
-Also uses the Python dotenv package to load the `.env` file for localization.

-### :open_file_folder: plugin\\templates.py

-Comes with templates for the JSONRPC query result and action.
-Other templates can be added here as you need them.

-### :open_file_folder: plugin\\ui.py

-The interaction with the FlowLauncher JSONRPC happens here.
-The Query function will have your main query logic.
-Most of your code and development will happen in this file and `utils.py`.

-### :open_file_folder: plugin\\utils.py

-This Python file will hold all your support functions for your plugin.

-### :open_file_folder: plugin\\translations\\\[LANGUAGE\]\\LC_MESSAGES
+### :globe_with_meridians: Localization

 These are your localization folders for each langauge your plugin supports.

+`plugin\translations\[LANGUAGE]\LC_MESSAGES`

 The template comes with English (US) and Chinese but you can add as many as you would like to support.
 The `po` and the `mo` files are described above.

 ## :runner: ToDos